 If repairs aren’t made in a timely manner, the tenant has a few possible options for resolving the issue.

-- Withhold rent – Florida landlord tenant law allows tenant to withhold rent after giving the landlord seven days’ notice to fix the issue.
+- Withhold Rent – Florida landlord tenant law allows tenant to withhold rent after giving the landlord seven days’ notice to fix the issue.
 Once the issue has been fixed, the tenant shall pay the landlord the amounts of rent withheld.

 Under Florida law, it is illegal for a landlord to retaliate against tenants for requesting repairs that affect habitability and for exercising their right to a safe and habitable rental unit through: